Tan Tock Seng Hospital to resume admissions, measures stepped up after COVID-19 outbreak

 There have been no new unlinked COVID-19 cases detected in TTSH since Apr 28, said the Ministry of Health (MOH) in a separate media release, adding that the hospital will therefore gradually resume the admission of patients.

-Ambulance services to TTSH will also partially resume, starting with urgent cases taken to the hospital by the Singapore Civil Defence Force.
+Ambulance services to TTSH will also partially resume, starting with urgent cases taken to the hospital by the Singapore Civil Defence Force from 8am to 8pm daily.
+It will also see to urgent clinical appointments and electives during this period.

 TTSH remains an open COVID-19 cluster, with 46 confirmed cases.